guramritcse/Snake-Game/README.md

 # Snake-Game
 ---
-This repository stores the code for my self project: Snake Game completed during Autumn, 2022.
+This repository stores the code for my self project: Snake Game completed during Autumn, 2022 using pygame.
 - This is an implementation of the Nokia snake game in which the player collects yellow fruits without colliding
 - I have added a high score feature
 - Listen to your own music while playing the game